-Jersey Shore's Jenni JWoww Farley Files for Divorce From Roger Mathews
+Jersey Shore's Jenni JWoww Farley Files for Divorce

 News of their split comes after the mother recently revealed on the season 2 premiere of Jersey Shore Family Vacation that their 2-year-old son has been struggling with a speech delay.

 Since then, the parents have faced an outpouring of support from fans and friends alike.
-JWoww shared how the comments uplifted her spirits in a recent Instagram post.
+Jenni shared how the comments uplifted her spirits in a recent Instagram post.
 "To everyone that tuned into @jerseyshore last night and messaged, commented etc about @greysonmathews with similar stories or just showing love I cant thank you enough," JWoww wrote.

+She later told E!
+News, "I just started crying holding him...
+I was like, 'So many people love you!'"

 Stay pop cultured with E!
 News weekdays at 12PM, 7PM & 11PM